mnjm/kayal/content/docs/advanced-customization.md

 You can use either the built-in Hugo _Disqus_ template or provide your own custom code.
 Refer to the [Hugo documentation](https://gohugo.io/content-management/comments/) for more details.

-Once you've added comments to your site, ensure you enable them either in `params.toml` or in the front matter of your pages.
-Fyi, page-specific settings override those in `params.toml`.
+After adding comments to your site, enable them in `params.toml` by setting `showComments: true`.
+Note that page front matter settings override those in params.toml, so to disable comments on a specific page, set `showComments: false` in its front matter.

 ## Overriding the stylesheet